My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 While in Taipei, you’re going to want some form of cashless transportation card.

-Having to deal with a single card that you can tap on the pay machine as opposed to fumbling with messy bills and coins is a game changer, especially in a city where the general population relies so heavily on public transportation (there will likely be a line of other people behind you so you’re going to want to tap and go quickly).
+Having to deal with a single card that you can tap on the pay machine as opposed to fumbling with messy bills and coins is a game-changer, especially in a city where the general population relies so heavily on public transportation.

 You have two choices here: the EasyCard or the Taipei Fun Pass.
-Both can be obtained while you’re at the airport.
+Both are available for pickup at the airport.

-- The EasyCard: These are super convenient IC cards that not only allow you to take multiple forms of public transportation with one card but also allow you to pay for things at some convenience stores and supermarkets.
+- The EasyCard: These are super convenient IC cards that let you take multiple forms of public transportation (pay-as-you-go) and pay for items at convenience stores and markets.

-- The Taipei Fun Pass: These are passes for short-term visitors who plan to use public transportation a lot and/or plan to visit various tourist attractions in a shorter time.
-There are 4 different kinds of fun passes to choose from.
-Some come with admission to Taipei’s main paid attractions, and some just come with unlimited transportation.
+- The Taipei Fun Pass: These passes are for short-term visitors who plan to use public transportation frequently and/or plan to visit many tourist attractions.
+There are 4 different kinds of fun passes to choose from; some come with admission to Taipei’s main paid attractions, and some just come with unlimited transportation.

 Get from TPE Airport to Taipei